1. China has very strict anti-money-laundering laws, which can make it complicated for individuals who want to send money overseas.

 Because these regulations can be complicated, many people rely on service providers of strategic consulting services to help them remain compliant with these rules.

 There are additional limits if people quickly exit China.
 Individuals who exit the country twice within fifteen days of each other are subject to a cap for foreign currency of USD $1,000.
 If the traveler leaves China twice in the same day, the cap drops to USD $500.

 Limits that Apply to Cash Withdrawals from Bank Cards

 Foreigners must also be aware of rules regarding the move of money in and out of China from their bank cards.

 Foreign currency restrictions have become more heightened in recent years, including when a Chinese bank card is used.

-If a person makes withdrawals that exceed this annual cap, his or her overseas withdrawals can be suspended.
+If a person makes withdrawals that exceed this annual cap, his or her overseas withdrawals can be suspended for the rest of the year, and card service could be terminated.
 This change does not affect the daily limit of withdrawals.

 Purchasing Currency in China